rustwasm/wee_alloc/README.md

   runtime overhead.
 It is useful when debugging a use-after-free or `wee_alloc` itself.

-- **static_array_backend**: Force the use of an OS-independent fixed-size (16 MB) backing implementation.
+- **static_array_backend**: Force the use of an OS-independent backing implementation with a global maximum size fixed at compile time.
   Suitable for deploying to non-WASM/Unix/Windows `#![no_std]` environments, such as on embedded devices with esoteric or effectively absent operating systems.
+The size defaults to 32 MB (33554432 bytes), and may be controlled at build-time by supplying an optional environment variable to cargo, `WEE_ALLOC_STATIC_ARRAY_BACKEND_BYTES`

 ### Implementation Notes and Constraints